 - And when we buy packaged items, we try to opt for recyclable options like beans in cans or pasta in carton; Unless of course we are near a bulk food store and can buy those things unpackaged as well.

 With these habits, we managed to significantly reduce the amount of rubbish that we create, and it is then easy to keep it in a small bag until we find a red bin.
-You can also say goodbye to plastic bin liners, as our online shop offers small-size biodegradable and compostable bags.

 - As for meal prep, we dispose of the fruit and veggie scraps in the same mushroom paper bags we used while shopping.
 You can also add paper kitchen towels or other paper-based product in the bag; this will help to balance-out the carbon:nitrogen ratio.